Svraga/r2s-machine-learning-805431/README.md

 After installing FastText, we temporarily loaded the pretrained models for Portuguese (`cc.pt.300.bin`) and Polish (`cc.pl.300.bin`).
 These models enabled us to find semantically similar words for substitution.

-The process began with tokenizing sentences from the "sentence1" column for both languages.
+The process began with tokenizing sentences, through NLTK, from the "sentence1" column for both languages.
 We focused on the most relevant vocabulary by extracting the top 500 most frequent words.
 For synonym replacement, we applied three key rules:
 1. Only words with similarity ≥ 0.75 were retained
 2. Words were never replaced with themselves
 3. Original words were kept when no suitable synonym was found